 Hunting nyala South Africa

 Nyala are native to many other parts of South Africa.
-However, our primary nyala hunting region is the far northern parts of KwaZulu Natal (KZN), also known as Zululand due to its historical relationship with the originator of the Zulu Nation, King Shaka Zulu, close to the historical town of Pongola, Mkuze and Hlhluwe.
-Having said that; due to the original habitation of nyala in certain parts of the Limpopo Province, many fine nyala trophies are harvested in Limpopo Province.
+However, our primary nyala hunting region is the far northern parts of KwaZulu Natal (KZN).
+This region is also known as Zululand due to its historical relationship with the originator of the Zulu Nation, King Shaka Zulu.
+The closest cities are Pongola, Mkuze and Hluhluwe.

 Nyala, together with bushbuck, eland and kudu are the spiral horn grand slam of southern Africa.

 A prominent white hairline extends from between the shoulders, along the back to the end of the rump.
-These white hairs (almost like an inverted mane) extend upright when the bulls exhibit their territorial rituals of walking stiff-legged against their male opponent during the rut.
+These white hairs (almost like an inverted mane) extend upright when the bulls exhibit their territorial dominance rituals.
+The bulls display by walking stiff-legged opposite their male opponent during the rut.
 Fighting, or sparring, seldom occurs for fear of injury.
 Rather, the first bull that admits defeat is the loser and lives to fight another day.
 Below is a picture of two bulls having it off at each other.

 Bulls draw the scale at an average of 250 lb. and measure up to three feet at shoulder height, while ewes weigh in at an average weight of 130 lb.
 (59 kg).
 Ewes have a deep reddish-brown color with white stripes down the flanks.